dojo/docs/dojox/grid/EnhancedGrid/plugins/Selector.rst

 Introduction
 ============

 Selector is a plugin for dojox.grid.EnhancedGrid.
-It supports various selection ways including swipe selection, extended selection etc.
+It supports various ways for extended selection.

 .. code-example::
   :toolbar: themes, versions, dir